 Solving puzzles is always a nice activity when the computer is busy with video rendering or other important things.
 Now there are people who like to play around on the iPhone and others who like to have something in hand to puzzles and for them I discovered something nice: What speed cubing is, I found out today on YouTube.
-After reading something, I wanted to see which Rubik's Cube variations are now on the market, and that's when I came across this head butt: The first 7x7x7 cube from Verdes Innovations.
-The cube has 49 fields on each side and is a problem even for good Rubik's cube.
-You can use some strategies of 5 × 5 cubes, but otherwise you will be thrown into the deep end.
-So the cube is the perfect part if someone has a friend who likes to puzzles and who has already "gone crazy" with his Rubik's Cube.
+After reading something, I wanted to see which Rubik's Cube variations are now on the market, and that's when I came across this head butt: The first 7x7x7 cube by Verdes Innovations.
+The cube has 49 squares on each side and is difficult for even good magicians to use.
+You can apply some strategies from 5×5 Cubes, but otherwise you are thrown in at the deep end here.
+So the cube is the perfect thing if you have someone you know who likes puzzles and has already gone "crazy" with their Rubik's Cube.

 The way food is Amazon customers are enthusiastic about the cube.
 The magic cube, who previously had the 4 × 4, the 5 × 5 and the 6 × 6 cube from Verdes, got along perfectly with the 7 cube.
 If you switch from the 3 × 3 Cube to this one, you might first stand there brooding.
 But that's what puzzle fun is meant for!

-The workmanship of the cube is solid, even if a customer doubts the Speed Cube properties.
-Its construction is of course a bit "wobbly" than a 3 × 3 Rubik's Cube, but the construction is still praised by many customers.
-Another advantage: Before a part breaks off, just pop it out of the 7 × 7 Rubik's Cube.
-You can then just put it back in and the game goes on.
+The processing of the cube is solid, even if a customer doubts the Speed Cube properties.
+It is of course a bit more "wobbly" than a 3×3 Rubik's Cube in terms of construction, but the construction is still praised by many customers.
+Also advantageous: Before a part breaks off, simply throw it out of the 7×7 Rubik's Cube.
+You can then simply put it back in and the game continues.

 A note for those familiar with the V-Cube: In the 6 version you have a click when you turn the cube and the movement is complete.
 Due to the design, this is not the case with the 7 × 7 Cube.